Skip to main content

 Update the Web SDK version

-When Atomic releases a new version of the Web SDK, you will need to manually update your scripts with a url that references the download location of the latest version.
+When Atomic releases a new version of the Web SDK, you will need to manually update your scripts with a URL that references the download location of the latest version.

 Content Security Policy